Last Updated on February 22, 2023

-Now that your elderberries are ready to use, let’s go over some options for what to do with them.
+Now that your berries are ready to use, let’s go over some options for what to do with elderberries.

 No fresh berries?
 You can make your own elderberry syrup from dried elderberries as well.
 It can be used medicinally or as a delicious add-in to drinks, smoothies, and many other recipes.
 Here’s my research-backed homemade elderberry syrup recipe.

 Purchased dried elderberries can sometimes contain a decent amount of stem material, which you don’t want to eat.
 Be sure to sort through the berries you purchase and pull out pieces of stem and twig that may have gotten mixed in.

 One of the best places to find high-quality herbal products is Mountain Rose Herbs.
 They carry dried elderberries and elderflowers, as well as extracts and many other useful herbs at competitive prices.

 WHAT TO DO WITH ELDERBERRIES

 Pop a cup or two of fresh berries into your next batch of pancakes, muffins or zucchini bread, bake them into oatmeal, or toss them into a fruit crisp or crumble.
 Elderberries pair really well with apple, peach, and rhubarb, adding a rich flavor to all kinds of fruit desserts.

 This recipe for immune-supporting elderberry overnight oats uses elderberry syrup for flavor and can be topped with fresh elderberries.